The Cary Castle Mews

 The Cary Castle Mews is a cluster of 19th century wooden service buildings located on the southeast side of the Government House estate.
 The Mews consists of stables, a carriage house, a gaol, a root cellar, a wash house and a poultry house (part of which was later used as a gardener’s cottage).
 These onsite buildings have been used as support buildings to Government House since their construction in the 1870s.
 Thanks to the efforts of the Government House Foundation, some of the buildings have been rehabilitated and are now outfitted for the public to enjoy.

-refreshments.
 Butterworth Cottage was originally built as a poultry barn and in the 1920s was partially adapted as a residence for the head gardener.
-In 2008, the Cottage underwent further rehabilitation in order to house the Tea House and Interpretive Centre.
+In 2008, the Cottage underwent further rehabilitation in order to house the Tea Room and Interpretive Centre.
 The Tea Room has become a popular destination for locals and tourists alike.
-Featuring daily soups, paninis, quiche and other delectables by the Executive Chef at Government House it is the perfect place for lunch, afternoon tea or refreshment during a walk around the Mews and gardens.
+Featuring daily soups, sandwiches, quiche and other delectables by the Executive Chef at Government House it is the perfect place for lunch, afternoon tea or refreshment during a walk around the Mews and gardens.

-The Interpretive Centre is also located within Butterworth Cottage, adjacent to the Tea House in what was originally the poultry barn.
+The Interpretive Centre is also located within Butterworth Cottage, adjacent to the Tea Room in what was originally the poultry barn.
 Inside the renovated space, visitors will find information about the history of the Estate of the Lieutenant Governor, a designated National Historic Site.
 Displays include stories and photos of the people who lived and worked in Government House and on the estate, as well as the history of the role of the Lieutenant Governor in British Columbia.